izzanrijal/reactnativestarter/README.md

 ---

 ### 2. Features 🧩
-Here’s what you get out of the box with this starter kit:
+Here's what you get out of the box with this starter kit:
 - **🔑 Authentication**: Fully integrated sign-up/sign-in using [Supabase](https://supabase.io/).
 - **🛤️ Navigation**: Pre-configured and smooth navigation with [React Navigation](https://reactnavigation.org/).
 - **📧 Email Verification**: Ensure users validate their emails with [Resend](https://resend.com).